Mustard (condiment): French mustard

+Kasundi

+Kasundi (Bengali: কাসুন্দি) is the Bengali variety of mustard sauce or relish.
+It has the pungent paste of fermented mustard seeds, spices and sometimes dried mangoes, dried Indian plum and olives.
+Kasundi is popular as a dipping sauce in Bengali cuisine.

 Fruit mustards

 Fruit and mustard have been combined since the Lombard creation of mostarda di frutta in the 14th century.
-Large chunks of fruit preserved in a sweet, hot mustard syrup were served with meat and game, and were said to be a favorite of the Dukes of Milan.
+Large chunks of fruit preserved in a sweet, hot mustard syrup were served with meat and game, and were said to be a favourite of the Dukes of Milan.
 Traditional variations of fruit mustards include apple mustard (traditional in Mantua and very hot), quince mostarda (or mostarda vicentina, mild and with a jam-like appearance), and cherry mustard.
 In various areas of Italy, the term mostarda refers to sweet condiments made with fruit, vegetables, and mosto, grape juice that gets simmered until syrupy.

 Honey mustard

 Honey mustard is a blend of mustard and honey.
 It is commonly used both on sandwiches and as a dip for finger foods such as chicken fingers.
 It can also be combined with vinegar or olive oil to make a salad dressing.

 Hot mustard

 The term "hot mustard" is used for mustards prepared to bring out the natural piquancy of the mustard seeds.
-This is enhanced by using more pungent black or brown mustard seeds rather than yellow mustard seeds, and low acidity of the liquid used.
+This is enhanced by using more pungent black or brown mustard seeds rather than yellow mustard seeds, and the low acidity of the liquid used.
 Karashi is a variety of hot mustard originating in Japan.
-Hot mustard is also a common condiment in Chinese cuisine.
+Hot mustard is also a common condiment in Chinese and Korean cuisine.